LumaBrowser: Total transparency on data and telemetry.

+This page applies specifically to LumaBrowser, which is operated by Lumabyte, LLC.
+Our open-source libraries (ResonantJs, OpenGridJs) collect no telemetry whatsoever.
 We are developers building tools for developers.
 We hate sneaky telemetry as much as you do.
-Here is exactly what the Community Edition collects, why it collects it, and how to opt out.
+Here is exactly what the LumaBrowser Community Edition collects, why it collects it, and how to opt out.
+For the full umbrella privacy policy covering billing and licensing too, see /privacy.

 The Philosophy